TwoFistedJustice/square-pie/readme.md

 There are two broad Class categories: Object and Request.

 Request classes are **asynchronous** and help you store, fetch, and manipulate data in Square's database.
 Request classes have a "body".
+Remember to always use asynchronous functions for them.

 Object classes are **synchronous** and help you format the data to store in Square's database.
 Object classes have a "fardel".
 A fardel will eventually get added to a body or fardel belonging to another class.
+Object classes can be used inside either regular or async functions.

 Object classes sometimes stack.
 That is one may help to build another.
 In this case the fardel of one gets added to the fardel of the other.